 Second, it creates enhanced penalties for the possession of a concealed weapon by an individual who is prohibited from possessing a firearm.
 If a criminal, illegal alien, alcohol or drug addict, or mentally ill individual unlawfully possesses a concealed weapon, he or she will be charged with an additional felony that is punishable by up to three years in prison.
 If a violent criminal or convicted drug dealer unlawfully possesses a concealed weapon, he or she will be charged with an additional felony that is punishable by up to five years in prison.
+If a violent criminal or convicted drug dealer unlawfully up to five years in prison.
 If a criminal uses or presents a firearm during the commission of a felony, he or she will be charged with an additional felony that is punishable by up to ten years in prison.